GeorgeSchiro/GetCert2/README.md

     This is the SAN list (subject alternative names) to appear on the certificate when it is generated.
 It will consist of -CertificateDomainName by default (see above).
-This list can be edited here directly or through the "SAN List" button in the GetCert2.exe UI.
-Click the "SAN List" button to see the proper format here.
+This list can be edited here directly or through the 'SAN List' button in the GetCert2.exe UI.
+Click the 'SAN List' button to see the proper format here.

     Here's a command-line example: